BlockchainCommons/ssh-envelope-python/README.md

 - Each `verifiedBy` assertion has as its object an `SSHSignature` object, which is a CBOR-tagged PEM-encoded signature, as produced by `ssh-keygen`.
 - The signature carries additional assertions with extracted metadata.
 - The signature is over the digest of the subject, which is the wrapped envelope.
 This means that the envelope or any part of it could be elided without invalidating the signatures.
+- The default signing namespace is `envelope`.
+When signing, you can specify this with the `--namespace` option.

 ## User Guide